tusharf5/runtime-memcache/README.md

 - `npm run test` -- Runs tests, lint and build.
 - `npm run lint` -- Runs ESLint.
 - `npm run format` -- Reformats all of the `.ts` and `.tsx` files with Prettier.
-- `npm run build` -- Regenerates `lib` folder that gets included into NPM module.
+- `npm run build` -- Regenerates `dist` folder that gets included into NPM module.

 ## Todos